Photo: Bella Bridesmaids Freehold/Marquee Studio

 Consider the Time of the Event

 For an evening event, go ahead and get a little bit fancier!
-Bold accessories like your best diamonds, flashiest watch, favorite cufflinks, and strappy metallic heels are the perfect way to add some glitz to your cocktail look.
+Bold accessories are the perfect way to add some glitz to your cocktail look.
+Wear your best diamonds, flashiest watch, favorite cufflinks, and strappy metallic heels!

-During the day, you might want to pare back on the jewelry and opt for a pair of classic pumps instead of sky-high stilettos.
+During the day, pare back on the jewelry and opt for a pair of classic pumps instead of sky-high stilettos.

 Wear a tie if you’re attending an evening event at a fancy hotel or ballroom.